 - If platform-loader.target.platform.file or platform-loader.target.platform.dir is set, the other options are ignored. - If the the module project defined several platforms, the build fails.
-For example the following cases are not allowed: - Setting a platform with the option platform-loader.target.platform.file and another one with the option platform-loader.target.platform.dir - Declaring a platform as a dependency and adding a platform in the dropins folder - Declaring 2 platforms as Dependencies
+For example the following cases are not allowed: - Setting a platform with the option platform-loader.target.platform.file and another one with the option platform-loader.target.platform.dir

 4.13.
-Platform Selection 154
+Platform Selection 191